constantino-casado/purview-utils/README.md

 ## Description
-Set of purview small tools based on python notebooks and similar.
+Set of purview small tools based on python notebooks running on an Azure Synapse workspace.

 The code in these notebooks might be used as a Boilerplate container to provide examples of code reusable for custom purposes.